Everett, Washington: Parks and recreation

 Everett has more than 40 parks, trails, golf courses, and playgrounds maintained by the city government's Parks and Recreation Department.
 The department manages a total of 693 acre of land, with most areas set aside for nature conservation and others developed for use by residents and visitors.
 The department also organizes recreational activities at city parks and throughout the city, including sports leagues, swimming lessons, hiking trips, and classes on cooking and gardening.

 The city's first park, now known as Clark Park, was established in 1894 and functioned as a town square with regular concerts and protests until its bandstand was demolished in 1979.
 The largest park in Everett, Forest Park, was acquired in late 1894 and was left largely undeveloped until the 1930s.
 The parks system includes several facilities with sports fields and courts, including Garfield Park, Kasch Park, Henry M. Jackson Park, and Phil Johnson Ballfields.
 The city operates two public golf courses at American Legion Memorial Park (opened in 1934) and Walter E. Hall Park (opened in 1972).
 A private golf course, the Everett Golf & Country Club, was established in 1910 on 66 acre south of downtown.

 The municipal parks system includes several miles of public shoreline access at Howarth Park on Port Gardner Bay, Rotary Park and Langus Riverfront Park on the Snohomish River, and Thornton A. Sullivan Park on Silver Lake.
 The shoreline parks have public beaches and boat launches for recreational boating.
 The Port of Everett has a large public marina and its own boat launch at 10th Street that also serves a ferry to Jetty Island.
 The state and county governments also maintain their own parks in the Everett area, including the jointly maintained Spencer Island Regional Park.
 The city government is also responsible for maintaining a section of the Interurban Trail, which connects Everett to Lynnwood, Mountlake Terrace, Shoreline, and Seattle.
 North Everett is ringed by the Mill Town Trail, a 6 mi multi-use pathway with interpretive signs to commemorate the city's industrial history.

+Everett's senior center first opened on June 1, 1965, in the Louie's Dance Hall building on Rockefeller Avenue with support from the county chapter of United Good Neighbors.
+The Rockefeller Avenue building was condemned in 1971 and the senior center was moved into the historic Longfellow School.
+The city government took over operations in 1973 and opened a new senior center on August 31, 1978; it was renamed for Carl Gipson, the city's first African American councilmember, in 2009.
+The city closed the senior center in March 2020 due to the COVID-19 pandemic and subsequent budget crisis; meal deliveries were offered during the closure.
+The senior center reopened in January 2022 under a public–private partnership with the Western Washington chapter of the Volunteers of America, which took over its operations.